pishoyg/coptic/README.md

 1. Contemplate crawling [Wiktionary - Category:Coptic lemmas
 ](https://en.wiktionary.org/wiki/Category:Coptic_lemmas).

-### Sharability for Collaborators
+### Collaborator Convenience

 1. **Support more seamless integration between Drive and your scripts.**

-1. It might be easier for contributors if the "Notes" field in the Anki package should be retrieved from a Drive folder or gsheet, rather than a Git directory.
+1. **It might be easier for contributors if the "Notes" field in the Anki package should be retrieved from a Drive folder or gsheet, rather than a Git directory.**

 1. Consider retrieving the images from a Drive folder or even from a spreadsheet if possible.